ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 We have worked out several reference architectures that we prefer to use now.
 The advantage of these architectures is that every consultant within our unit knows how to use them and develop applications using them.

-The Zero Plastic Rives project proved to be an excellent opportunity to put some of our reference architectures into practice.
+The Zero Plastic Rivers project proved to be an excellent opportunity to put some of our reference architectures into practice.
 You can view the architecture we opted to build in the following picture.

 <div style="text-align: center;">